 5) Periodically inspect ALL connections for signs of deterioration (especially the Neutral), using Infrared photography under heavy load conditions.
 Repair as necessary,

 6) Perform regular Magnetic and Voltage surveys to identify problems before they become troublesome,

 7) When the voltage difference between the Electrical System Ground and any other point in the soil (say as little as 10 feet away) is excessive, request Neutral Isolation from the local utility.

 Again, while these may appear simplistic, there are specific additional details that need to be observed for each alternative, to ensure a safe application.

 You be the judge as to what is excessive.
 I see that voltage difference to earth regularly around 1/2 Volt (500 mV), but have seen it as high as 25 Volts.
 Sensitive people (children, the elderly, the sick, etc.) can sense very low values (perhaps even less than 100 mV) and be irritated by it.

 Values shown herein are for illustrative purposes only, and do not necessarily reflect all variants of real-life application.
 Additionally, Primary systems are comprised of 3 phases, whereas only one phase is shown within this document.
 This brief is not meant to be exhaustive or all-inclusive, and real-life remedies are bound to comprise components of each category.

 Disclaimer: Electrical systems are by their very nature dangerous and, if certain precautions are not followed when testing, maybe even fatal.
 Please, please, if you have any uncertainty in what you wish to do, hire someone that is competent.
 If there is any question of unfamiliarity by someone who is supposed to be "competent", print this page and have them read and understand it before proceeding.
-Nonetheless, the author cannot be held liable for failure to follow proper technical precautions.
+Nonetheless, I cannot be held liable for failure to follow proper technical precautions.